Top employers are looking for graduates who go further during their time at university.

-Our dedicated employability team will help you to develop the professional skills and experience that top graduate employers are looking for.
+Our dedicated Employability and Opportunity team will offer you support to develop the professional skills and experience that top graduate employers are looking for.

 Go further at Leeds

 - Optional years - all of our courses include the opportunity to spend a year in industry or studying abroad, extending your degree to four years.
 These opportunities are a brilliant way to enhance your degree and future career prospects in the global graduate market.
 Summer schools and support to find summer internships are also available for those looking for a shorter experience.

-- Professional mentoring - our Nurturing Talent Mentor Scheme connects undergraduate students with professionals from industry.
+- Mentoring - our Nurturing Talent Mentor Scheme connects undergraduate students with professionals from industry.

-- Meet employers on campus - we run a range of employability workshops and one-to-one advice sessions involving employers, giving you valuable insight into how to stand out in the graduate employment market.
-We are also a top 10 most targeted UK University by employers.
-Top companies such as Accenture, L’Oréal, M&S, KPMG, IBM and Unilever regularly visit campus to attend employer fairs and actively recruit our students.
+- Meet employers - we run a range of workshops and employer-led events, giving you valuable insight into how to stand out in the graduate employment market.
+We are also one of the top five most targeted UK universities by graduate recruiters (High Fliers report, The Graduate Market in 2021).

-We work closely with employers and industry experts to ensure that all of our courses are relevant to the changing business world.
-Employers regularly deliver presentations and workshops as part of our courses and many of our programmes are professionally accredited - giving extra value to your degree.
+We work closely with employers and industry experts to ensure that our courses are relevant to the changing business world.
+Employers regularly deliver presentations and workshops and many of our courses are professionally accredited - giving extra value to your degree.

 Accreditations and exemptions

-- Our BA Business Management with Marketing and BSc International Business and Marketing degrees are accredited by the Chartered Institute of Marketing (CIM) for the purpose of gaining CIM qualifications through the Graduate Gateway
+- Our BA Business Management with Marketing and BSc International Business and Marketing are accredited by the Chartered Institute of Marketing (CIM)

-We recognise and reward our students with prizes for exceptional hard work and achievement, each year we award up to 10 different awards totalling £20,000.
-Winning a Leeds University Business School prize is a great addition to your CV and will help to demonstrate your ability to top graduate employers.
+We recognise and reward our students with various prizes for exceptional hard work and achievement.
+Winning a Leeds University Business School prize is a great addition to your CV and will help to demonstrate your abilities and skills to top graduate employers.

 Top employers have identified a shortage of social science graduates with the quantitative skills needed to analyse data and evaluate research evidence.
-Q-Step is a new initiative aimed at addressing this need.
+Q-Step is a well-established national programme aimed at addressing this need.